protofire/solhint/README.md

   - **[VS Code: Solidity Language Support by CodeChain.io]( https://marketplace.visualstudio.com/items?itemName=kodebox.solidity-language-server)**

+## Table of Contents

+* [Roadmap](ROADMAP.md): The core project's roadmap - what the core team is looking to work on in the near future.
+* [Contributing](CONTRIBUTING.md): The core Solhint team :heart: contributions.
+This describes how you can contribute to the Solhint Project.

 ## Acknowledgements

 The grammar used by solhint was created and is maintained by [Federico Bond](https://github.com/federicobond).